|At every turn, the scenery is breathtaking.|

 “One common definition of the area is that it consists of most of West Galway, that is to say, the part of the county west of Lough Corrib and Galway city, contained by Killary Harbour, Galway Bay and, the Atlantic Ocean.

-Some more restrictive definitions of Connemara define it as the historical territory of Conmhaícne Mara, i.e. just the far northwest of County Galway, bordering County Mayo.
-The name is also used to describe the Gaeltacht (Irish-speaking areas) of western County Galway, though it is argued that this too is inaccurate as some of these areas lie outside of the traditional boundary of Connemara.”
+Some more restrictive definitions of Connemara define it as the historical territory of Conmhaícne Mara, i.e., just the far northwest of County Galway, bordering County Mayo.
+The name is also used to describe the Gaeltacht (Irish-speaking areas) of western County Galway.
+However, it is argued that this too is inaccurate as some of these areas lie outside of the traditional boundary of Connemara.”

 |Clouds reflecting on a lake.|

 The population of Connemara is 32,000.
-There are between 20,000–24,000 native Irish speakers in the region making it the largest Irish-speaking Gaeltacht.
-The Enumeration Districts with the most Irish speakers in all of Ireland as a percentage of the population can be seen in the South Connemara area.
+There are between 20,000–24,000 native Irish speakers in the region, making it the largest Irish-speaking Gaeltacht.
+The Enumeration Districts with the most Irish speakers in Ireland as a percentage of the population can be seen in the South Connemara area.
 Most Irish speakers are of school age (5–19 years old).”